 Ph.D. students must demonstrate reading proficiency in both French and German, the languages in which much modern secondary scholarship in the discipline has been written.
 Students may petition to substitute another modern language of secondary scholarship if it is deemed more relevant to their studies.
 This proficiency must be demonstrated before the student is advanced to candidacy (i.e., before completing their qualifying examinations).
 This requirement can be fulfilled through a departmental examination, by passing a designated language course (FREN 009A-009B, GER 001R-002R), or by alternative certification (such as a diploma from a foreign language institute).
-FREN 009A-009B are offered most years in Winter and Spring quarters; GER 001R-002R are offered less frequently (but will be offered in Winter and Spring 2008).
+FREN 009A-009B are offered most years in Winter and Spring quarters; GER 001R-002R are offered less frequently.
 Students enrolling in this sequence of courses should be aware that they do not count toward the minimum graduate course unit requirements.

-Students wishing to submit to a departmental examination (a timed translation exercise in the department with a dictionary) should notify the graduate advisor and allow a few weeks to set up the examination.
-The student will be given a recent, untranslated article or book chapter related to her or his field of interests, and allowed 3 hours in the Department Library to translate at least 3 pages of text.
+Students wishing to submit to a departmental examination (a timed translation exercise in the department with a dictionary) should notify the Graduate Advisor and allow a few weeks to set up the examination.
+The student will be given a recent, untranslated article or book chapter related to her or his field of interest(s), and will be allowed 3 hours in the Department Library to translate at least 3 pages of text.
 The student may not use any computer-assisted translation software.